 The Project and the Midwest Regional Rail System are intended "to meet current and future regional travel needs through significant improvements to the level and quality of passenger rail service," as defined by the MWRRI in its Midwest Regional Rail System Executive Report (MWRRI, September 2004).
 The Chicago to Omaha Regional Passenger Rail System would provide competitive passenger rail transportation between Chicago and Omaha to help meet future travel demands in the Study Area.
-The Project would create a competitive rail transportation alternative to the available automobile, bus, and air service and would meet needs for more efficient travel by:
+The Project would create a competitive rail transportation alternative to the available automobile, bus, and air service and would meet needs for more efficient travel between major urban centers by:

-- Decreasing travel times - Increasing frequency of service - Improving reliability - Providing an efficient transportation option - Providing amenities to improve passenger ride quality and comfort - Promoting environmental benefits, including reduced air pollutant emissions, improved land use options
+- Decreasing travel times

+- Increasing frequency of service

+- Improving reliability

+- Providing an efficient transportation option

+- Providing amenities to improve passenger ride quality and comfort

+• Promoting environmental benefits, including reduced air pollutant emissions, improved land use options, and fewer adverse impacts on surrounding habitat and water resources